fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

 * If you want to remove some branch from the **local machine**, use `git branch -d ≪Branch Name≫`
 * If you want to force-delete some branch from the **local machine**, use `git branch -D ≪Branch Name≫`
 * If you want to remove some branch from the **remote repository**, use `git push ≪Remote≫ --delete ≪Branch Name≫`
-* If you removed some branch from the **remote repository** and want to update that fact to local machine, use `git fetch --prune`.
+* If you removed some branch from the **remote repository** and want to update that fact to the local machine, use `git fetch --prune`.

-    You still have to run `git branch -D ≪Branch Name≫` to remove the branch completely from the local machine too.
+    You still have to run `git branch -D ≪Branch Name≫` to remove the branch entirely from the local machine, too.

 ## Submitting code from the working branch

-1. After writing code on your working branch, add the files with changes to commit list.
+1. After writing code on your working branch, add the files with changes to the commit list.

     ```git
     git add ≪File names≫
     ```

-    * `*` or `.` for the `≪File names≫` implies all files that has been changed will be added.
+    * `*` or `.` for the `≪File names≫` implies all files that have been changed will be added.

-        This excludes the files that are enlisted in `.gitignore` file
+        This excludes the files that are enlisted in the `.gitignore` file.

 1. Commit the work